MegiMenalla/Human-resource-management-system-software/README.md

     If the user has not enough days left, the request will be automatically denied and associated with a predeclared reason.

-  6.Change a users password : http://127.0.0.1:8000/emp/reset_password/ ---> by entering a users email, the HR send him a link to reset his/her password.
+  6.Change a users password : http://127.0.0.1:8000/emp/reset_password/ ---> by entering a users email, the HR sends him a link to reset his/her password.

   7. Change password: http://127.0.0.1:8000/emp/change_password/